Tami-Co/Tami-Co/README.md

 <h3 align="center">
 👩‍💻 **Full Stack Developer | Specializing in advanced technologies and building complex systems.**

-I’m Tamar Cohen, a Full Stack Developer with extensive experience in developing advanced web systems using technologies such as Node.js, React, TypeScript, MongoDB, and Docker.
+I’m a Full Stack Developer with extensive experience in developing advanced web systems using technologies such as Node.js, React, TypeScript, MongoDB, and Docker.
 Throughout my career, I have worked on diverse projects, including microservices-based systems, API integrations, and optimizing application performance.

 I specialize in writing clean, modular code, solving complex problems, and enhancing software architectures.
 I am always eager to learn new technologies, tackle challenging problems, and collaborate with talented teams to deliver high-quality solutions.